Nourish - Healthy Snack Ideas for Kids (and Adults)!

 Protein, carbs and some healthy fats all in one healthy snack – what more can you ask for?

-Hummus is a fantastic way to add more pulses into your kids diets, and don’t feel restricted to just regular hummus.
-Try out a multitude of different beans, like cannellini or butter beans, and try out different flavours like roasted carrot, beetroot or caramelised onion.
+Hummus is a fantastic way to add more pulses into your kid’s diets.
+But don’t feel restricted to just regular hummus.
+Try out a multitude of different beans, like cannellini or butter beans.
+Similarly, try out different flavours like roasted carrot, beetroot or caramelised onion.

 And if you find that getting your little’n’s to eat healthier is proving difficult, check out my previous blog on 6 Tips For Developing Healthy Eating Habits in Young Kids here!